 Almost needless to say, Ananda’s cuisine stresses healthy, sparkling-fresh ingredients, combined by the retreat’s creative chefs into meals that meet its commitment to individualized nutritional needs, both in terms of physical well-being and nurturance, but also with the very human and healthy desire to be delighted by one’s breakfast, lunch, and dinner.
 So, in short, Ananda’s cuisine is both resolutely healthy and sensuously superb.

-Amenities at Ananda
+Amenities at Ananda in the Himalayas

 - Fitness room/gym